 Patients who are more critically ill will benefit from lower level interventions, depending on what they can tolerate.
 This may range from transitioning from supine to chair position, or even completing simple grooming tasks sitting at the edge of bed.
 The interventions you choose should be based on the patient’s tolerance and should be client-centered.

 Patients may be able to tolerate ADL retraining transferring to a bedside commode or even walking to the bathroom and completing ADL tasks in standing.
 If a patient can tolerate this, it is a great way to get them mobilized while focusing on their function as well.

 Some patients, especially in the ICU, may have very low endurance, or very low strength.
 In these instances, it can be beneficial to co-treat with physical therapy.
 This can allow patients who require the assist of two people to participate in early mobilization activities, helping them to obtain the benefits of decreased length of stay and improved functional outcomes as well.

 Wrapping up, you may see some patients who are not appropriate for early mobilization.
 These patients are not medically stable, or are having medical issues that diminish their ability to participate in therapy, such as being non-responsive in a coma.

 However, many patients are appropriate for early mobilization, and there are few negative side effects to early mobilization in the ICU and in the acute care units.
 Therefore, it is of high priority to see these patients as soon as possible to work to reduce the risk of decline and increase their functional status.

 How do you incorporate early mobilization in your treatments?
-Please share in the comments below.
+Please share any tips in the comments below.